ningocnguyen/FoodLens-Data-Platform/README.md

 ## Future improvements

-- Incremental loading
-- Better schema-change handling
+- Event-driven ingestion using Amazon EventBridge
-- Infrastructure as code
+- Infrastructure as Code with Terraform
+- Data versioning using Apache Iceberg
+- Great Expectations for advanced data-quality testing
+- Incremental loading and change detection
+- Amazon QuickSight dashboard with scheduled refresh
-- CloudWatch alerts
+- Automated CloudWatch alarms for pipeline failures
-- S3 lifecycle policies
-- Bulk Open Food Facts ingestion
-- More food categories
-- Dashboard or Athena views